-No Bangladeshi meal feels complete without daal — the thin, comforting lentil soup that anchors the everyday rice plate from the humblest village home to the city table.
-Where richer celebratory dishes come and go, masoor dal is the constant, its final flourish a hot tempering of spices crackled in oil, a technique shared across the subcontinent but given a distinctly Bengali accent with panch phoron and mustard oil.
+No Bangladeshi meal feels complete without daal — the thin lentil soup that anchors the everyday rice plate from the humblest village home to the city table.
+Richer celebratory dishes come and go, but masoor dal is the constant, finished with a hot tempering of spices crackled in oil — a technique shared across the subcontinent but given a distinctly Bengali accent with panch phoron and mustard oil.

 Boiling splits the lentils' starch and protein into a smooth, naturally thickened soup.
 The tempering, or tadka, blooms whole spices in hot oil so their fat-soluble aromatics release and intensify, then carries that concentrated flavor into the bland dal — a finishing technique that transforms plain boiled lentils into a fragrant dish.